Please take a moment to read the essential information on this page.

 - Spa on the Breck reserves the right to refuse treatments and entry into the Spa Journey on the grounds of matters concerning health and safety for you and other Spa on the Breck clients.

 - Pregnancy.
-We do not advise using The Spa Journey during pregnancy, however please take a moment to explore Spa on the Breck’s specially designed mum to be Spa Treatments and Pamper Days.
+We do not advise using The Spa Journey during pregnancy, however please take a moment to explore Spa on the Breck’s specially designed Mum to Be Pamper Day.

 8Teens aged 14 - 17